Does the Trinitarian God Exist?

 “That’s true,” said Ms. Zhang.
 “How about we fellowship more about the truth regarding whether the Triune God exists?”
 “OK,” I nodded and said.
 “I have believed in the Triune God for many years, so it’s hard for me to completely understand this aspect of truth all at once.
 Please share more fellowship with me.”

 Ms. Zhang then opened the book and handed it to me, saying, “Please read this passage of Almighty God’s words.”
 I took the book and read, “What is the Holy Father?
 What is the Son?
 What is the Holy Spirit?
 Is Jehovah the Holy Father?
 Is Jesus the Son?
 Then what of the Holy Spirit?
 Is not the Father a Spirit?
-Is not the substance of the Son also a Spirit?
+Is not the essence of the Son also a Spirit?
 Was not the work of Jesus the work of the Holy Spirit?
 Was not the work of Jehovah at the time carried out by a Spirit the same as Jesus’?
 How many Spirits can God have?
-According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if so, there are three Spirits, but to have three Spirits means there are three Gods.
-This means that there is no one true God; how can this kind of God still have the inherent substance of God?
+According to your explanation, the three persons of the Father, the Son, and the Holy Spirit are one; if this be so, then there are three Spirits, but to have three Spirits means there are three Gods.
+This means that there is no one true God; how can this kind of God still have the inherent essence of God?
 If you accept that there is only one God, then how can He have a son and be a father?
 Are these not all simply your notions?
 There is only one God, only one person in this God, and only one Spirit of God, much as it is written down in the Bible that ‘There is only one Holy Spirit and only one God.’
-Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the substance of the Father, the Son, and the Holy Spirit you believe in is the substance of the Holy Spirit.
+Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the essence of the Father, the Son, and the Holy Spirit you believe in is the essence of the Holy Spirit.
 In other words, God is a Spirit, but He is able to become flesh and live among men, as well as to be above all things.
 His Spirit is all-inclusive and omnipresent.
-He can simultaneously be in the flesh and throughout the universe.
+He can simultaneously be in the flesh and in and above the universe.
 Since all people say that God is the only one true God, then there is a single God, divisible at will by none!” (“Does the Trinity Exist?”).

 Ms. Zhang went on fellowshiping, “Through these words of Almighty God, we understand that there is only one God, only one Spirit of God and that God is the one true God and is not divided between different persons.
 If it is as we used to say, the Father, the Son, and the Holy Spirit are the Trinity of one God, then there are three persons, which means there are three Gods and that there is no one true God.
 We should know that from the time of creation until now, regardless of whether it is God working through the Spirit, rescuing the Israelites out of Egypt and proclaiming laws to guide the people’s lives, or the Spirit of God being realized in the flesh and nailed to the cross as the eternal sin offering for our sins, or God being incarnated in the flesh again in the last days, coming into the world to express the words and do a stage of work of judging, purifying and saving us mankind, allowing us to thoroughly break free from the binds of sin, these three stages of work are all done by one God.
 From this we can see that God is able to create the world, to lead mankind, to redeem the entire humanity, and moreover, to completely save all mankind.
 He is in the heavens and also on the earth; He is on high above the universes and among the multitude.
 There is only one God in heaven and on earth and, at all times, God can only be called the almighty and one true God.
 Therefore, the idea of the Trinity of Father, Son, and Holy Spirit that we used to hold is simply untenable.”